gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.02.06

+better eng
+- Add tons of components and systems to handle them soon
+- finish migration to ent component system

+### week of 1 30 (no new version)

+bug fixes
+- fix issue where master volume setting wasnt being respected
+- fix issue where pause screen showed game instead of lobby
+- fix bug in pause layer state manager
+- only allow putting things back in the supply if they arent holding something else inside impact
+- add character switcher to lobby
+- add character switcher furniture
+- send users to lobby on join
+- lower time to wait before kicking someone who disconnected/crashed
+- detect host disconnect and return to main menu
+- add different toast background color based on the message type
+- add round with timer and UI element
+- janky render item inside other item
+- make it so you can drop_merge items
+- add barrel holding pill bottles better eng
+- allow host to render server view for debugging
+- add new debug keys
+- move all library loading logging into Library<> so we can turn it into trace -> info as needed
+- remove back from pauselayer now that we can use go_back
+- rename entity update methods to be more accurate to gamestate logic
+- add new state manager system with separate states for menu and game
+- add basic tracing support and add more trace points
+- make library impls private
+- add player models and better model library api
+- allow scaling items over all axes
+- quicker missing-value path for globals register.get_default
+- new job system that is hopefully more readable and more resilient soon
+- :)

+### week of 1 30 (no new version)

+bug fixes
+- Fix bug where sounds loaded after settings load would use wrong volume setting
+- Fix file loading for windows
+- Fix issue where we called cleanup on null sharedptr
+- dont allow bags to go into bags impact
+- Add new music (supermarket, menu)
+- Bunch of pa announcement sounds
+- make the key holding feel nicer
+- make people a little smaller
+- add the ability to do work on a furniture during game hours
+- hook up announcment messages to toasts
+- remove player when the disconnect :)
+- hopefully better feeling backspace
+- Add ugly button to load last used api (stored in settings file)
+- box model now responds to planning vs game
+- add a 'pill bottle' item
+better eng
+- Add Log library (remove most couts)
+- Add nodiscard to everything
+- Add magic_enum library
+- Add expected library (though not using it as much as we should)
+- Onboard all File uses into File:: api
+- Support for focus ring to take another color
+- better sound play api
+- add for-each in folder to files api
+- Cleanup UIContext a bit
+- Extract components into its own file"
+- Show how many things are in the library on close
+- Ability for sound library to play a random sound given a prefix
+- Add menu system in settingslayer which loads and prepares us for keybinding settings
+- Add basic trie header
+- add held_down debouncer for UI for better backspace
+- introduce delay for small packets to remove overhead and reduce map update speed by 2x
+- add message queue so we can separate process and deserialize later on
+- increase packet buffer size to 1mb
+- Move set clipboard to ext
+- Move raylib into a namespace, and expose through graphics.h soon
+- more models :)

 ### alpha_0.23.01.16

 bug fixes